intel/neural-compressor/examples/tensorflow/nlp/distilbert_base/quantization/ptq/README.md

 Please refer to the [Installation Guides](https://dgpu-docs.intel.com/installation-guides/ubuntu/ubuntu-focal-dc.html) for latest Intel GPU driver installation.
 For any more details, please follow the procedure in [install-gpu-drivers](https://github.com/intel-innersource/frameworks.ai.infrastructure.intel-extension-for-tensorflow.intel-extension-for-tensorflow/blob/master/docs/install/install_for_gpu.md#install-gpu-drivers).

-#### Quantizing the model on Intel CPU (Experimental):
+#### Quantizing the model on Intel CPU(Optional to install ITEX)
-Intel® Extension for TensorFlow for Intel CPUs is experimental currently.
+Intel Extension for Tensorflow for Intel CPUs is experimental currently.
 It's not mandatory for quantizing the model on Intel CPUs.

 ```shell
 pip install --upgrade intel-extension-for-tensorflow[cpu]
 ```

+> **Note**:
+> The version compatibility of stock Tensorflow and ITEX can be checked [here](https://github.com/intel/intel-extension-for-tensorflow#compatibility-table).
+Please make sure you have installed compatible Tensorflow and ITEX.

 ### 5. Download Dataset
 ```shell